wikiti/beautiful-jekyll/_posts/2016-12-11-technique-memoization.md

 - Memoization is a **technique** used to optimize algorithms that will be constantly used to compute similar or overlapped values (for example, factorials).
 Using this, you compute it once, store it, and then retrieve it if needed; this means that the first time will take much more time that the next ones.
 This can be applied to almost any deterministic algorithm
 - Dynamic programming is a method for solving complex problems with overlapping solutions by breaking them into smaller problems, and storing each solution on a cell of a given table.
 The next time that subproblem is found, the value will be retrieved and reused.
 This reduces computation time by increasing memory usage.

-## How to use it
+## How do I use it?

-The best way to use this techniq is by using store structures with high access speeds, like [hashes tables](https://en.wikipedia.org/wiki/Hash_table) (with *O(1)*) or [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree) (with *O(log n)*).
+The best way to use this techniq is by using store structures with high access speeds, like [hashes tables](https://en.wikipedia.org/wiki/Hash_table) (with *O(1)*) or [binary search trees](https://en.wikipedia.org/wiki/Binary_search_tree) (with *O(log n)*).
 The quickest way to get started is by using dictionaries or maps, which are present in almost every programming language.

-The concept is pretty simple; create a *memory object* which will store all previous computations.
+The concept is pretty simple; create a *memory object* which will store all previous computations of each input.
 If the value is found, it'll be retrieved instead of being re-computed.
 Otherwise, the value must be computed for the first time.
 The pseudoce it's the following:

 ````
 memory := {}